josematute/Quick-Bitcoin-Passphrase-Recovery/README.md

 `share spend art rug orphan member mixed pause raccoon rule cable inquiry volume cost symptom elephant violin door place avocado hazard eye brave broccoli`

 And I have the fingerprint of my wallet **after** adding my forgotten passphrase.
 Let's say `3df66e66`.
-Then, in the `passphrases.txt` file, I would put, separated by new lines, as many passphrases as I can remember, with as many variations as possible, to generate as many possible seedphrases as I can to finally get a match.
-A successful print would look like this:
+Then, in the `passphrases.txt` file, I would put, separated by new lines, as many passphrases as I can remember, with as many variations as possible, to generate as many possible passphrases as I can to finally get a match.
+Additionally, if you know how to code, you can edit the function `logFingerprintForPassphrase` in the file `generateFingerprints.js` so you can add permutations faster with code. _A combination of these two strategies would be even better in my opinion._ A successful print would look like this:

 ```bash
 ... other attempts